 - All correspondence with artists will be via email unless specifically requested otherwise.

-- All entrants will be notified if their work has or has not been selected for the Piano Nobile Kings Place exhibition on Wednesday 26th April 2017.
+- All entrants will be notified if their work has or has not been selected for the Piano Nobile Kings Place exhibition.

-- Entrants whose work is selected for the Piano Nobile Kings Place exhibition will be required to send or bring their work to Kings Place, Kings Cross, London, between 10am and 5pm on Friday 5th May or 11am and 4pm on Saturday 6th May 2017.
+- Entrants whose work is selected for the Piano Nobile Kings Place exhibition will be required to send or bring their work to Kings Place, Kings Cross, London.

-- The exhibition will be open to the public from Friday 18th May until 22nd September 2017.
+- The exhibition will be open to the public.
+Dates TBC.